2 people are dead in a small plane collision at a southern Arizona airport

 A multimillion-dollar project was underway to build a tower but delays due to the COVID-19 pandemic pushed back construction.
 Tens of thousands of flights arrive and depart from the airport annually.

-Most airports in the U.S. do not have air traffic control towers, only those with commercial traffic coming in.
+Most airports in the U.S. do not have air traffic control towers.

 Just because an airport doesn’t have a control tower doesn’t mean it’s unsafe, he said.